IrvHenri/tempy/README.md

 ## Get Started

 1. Fork and clone this repository.
-2. Cd into server and install server dependencies with `npm install`.
+2. cd into server and install server dependencies with `npm install`.
+(Optional as client is now proxied to heroku server)
-3. Both servers run concurrently; requests are proxied from a heroku server.
+3. cd into client , yarn start to start development server
 4. Visit <http://localhost:3000/> in your browser.

 ## Client Dependencies